Saudi National Day

-23 September was first observed when King Faisal issued a royal decree on 21 August 1965 that declared the day to be celebrated at official levels as per the Gregorian calendar.
-In 2005, King Abdullah issued a royal decree that officially declared it a national holiday from 2007 onwards.The number of lunar, not solar, years are commemorated.
+In accordance with the royal decree issued by the authority of Ibn Saud on May 27, 1916, corresponding to 17 Jumada al-Awwal 1351, the name of the country has been changed from the Kingdom of Hejaz and Najd and its dependencies to the Kingdom of Saudi Arabia.

 Establishment of Saudi Arabia

 King Abdulaziz was able to conquer the oases of Riyadh in 1902; and al-Hasa in 1913, and by 1925, he unified both Nejd and the Hejaz after defeating the forces of Sharif Hussein.
 On 23 September 1932, King Abdulaziz changed the name of his realm to his family name, the House of Saud.

 Customs

 Saudi National Day is celebrated with folk dances, songs, and traditional festivities.
 Roads and buildings are decorated with Saudi flags, and people wear the national colours of green and white, and display balloons in the same.